 • Establishing provisions for time to allow the proper exposure period

-• A predetermined monitoring schedule with readings to be taken at least once every 24 hours.
+• (for DDG only) A predetermined monitoring schedule with readings to be taken at least once every 24 hours.

-• Add-gas procedure
+• (for DDG only) Add-gas procedure

-• Placement of sampling and monitoring lines to ensure gas concentration readings at commodity center.
+• (for DDG only) Placement of sampling and monitoring lines to ensure gas concentration readings at commodity center.

 • Aeration procedures to include installation and securing of 1.6mm screen material at door and vents.